spring/SpringLS/README.markdown

-# TA Spring Server
+# Java Spring Lobby Server

 __README__

-This repository contains three Java applications:

-* _TASServer_
-	Spring lobby server

-* _ChanServ_
-	Spring lobby bot

-* _TransferOldAccounts_
-	Small helper application for migration,
-	only really interesting for the online server admins

-The rest of this Readme is about TASServer only.
+This software is a lobby server for the Spring RTS engine.
+You may think of it as something similar to an IRC server with additional protocol instructions to manage battles.

+Historically seen, this was the first, and till 2010 also the main/official lobby server implementation.

 ## Building